-Tuesday-Thursday night cycles (extension centers or at NOBTS)
+Tuesday-Thursday night cycles (extension centers or at NOBTS) Summer Institutes

-Summer Institutes

-- Tuition for the Hybrid Classes will be at the Hybrid Class Rate. - Because of the intensive format, students are required to attend at least three of the four Hybrid class sessions in order to receive credit for the course.
-No additional absences are allowed.
+- Tuition for the Hybrid Classes will be at the Hybrid Class Rate. - No absences are allowed in academic workshops or one-week summer courses.
+For the four-time per semester hybrid courses, students can miss only one of the four monthly class sessions.
+For the eight-time per semester hybrid courses, students can miss only two of the eight class sessions.
 Questions regarding this policy should be directed to the Associate Dean of Graduate Studies.